Learn How to Eat Healthy on a Budget with 15 useful tips, no matter where you live!

 Eat What You Grow

 No matter what the scenario, eating what you grow is not only cheaper, but tends to be free!
 Growing up my family always grew our own herbs, tomatoes, mangoes, bananas and coconuts.
 Can you say LUXURY living with these amazing treats without the cost of the luxury!
 I always had a constant supply of coconut water, fresh tomatoes, parsley straight from the plant and bananas on supply.
 You do not need to start here: even starting with your own herb garden is a great start.
-This is on my to do list for this year since moving out because not only does it save money, but home grown tastes absolutely incredible.
+This is on my to do list for this year since moving out.
+Not only does it save money, but home grown tastes absolutely incredible.
+UPDATE: I started my herb own garden, and I can’t wait to update you on the progress!
 Helpful: How to Grow Your Own Tomatoes

 I hope these tips on how to eat healthy on a budget helped you out.
 What tips and tricks do you have for how to eat healthy on a budget?
 Let me know in the comments section below!